Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-3/labs/space-battle-oop-lab.md

 - The lead should then share the URL to their repository so the rest of the team members can fork and clone the repository to their local machines
 - Each team member should then add the team leads' remote repo as the `upstream` remote to their locally (cloned) repositories

-> We will go over this demonstration in class as well as show each of you how to set up your files
+> We will go over this demonstration in class to show you how to set up your files

 ## &#x1F47E; Where to begin?